Otus-DevOps-2018-05/andreyr_microservices/README.md

 - Created .env file with variables
 - Docker compose get prefix for project name from the project directory (src in our case).
 One can change it by using -p / --project-name option for each command or setting the COMPOSE_PROJECT_NAME environment variable.
 - (\*) Created `docker-compose.override.yml` with mapping volumes into containers and running ruby app in debug mode

+# Homework 15: gitlab-ci-1
+## What has been done
+- Created terraform module for deploying docker-host
+- Created ansible playbook `docker-compose.yml` for creating necessary directories, deploying docker-compose.yml with correct external IP and running docker-compose